|A pretty decent representation of both views side by side.|

 I don't disapprove of the first idea, but I find it rather flawed.
 I am on twelve other blogger's blogrolls (that I know of), and all of these bloggers have been around longer than me.
 And since I don't "advertise" my blog anywhere other than Twitter, I think it's safe to say they get a lot more hits than me.
 And yet, the most any of these blogs has gotten me in terms of traffic is about sixty-three pageviews.
 All-time.
 My blog is hardly a hit machine, but that's pretty darn insignificant compared to my total view count and the amount I get daily.
 I imagine it's even worse for them, considering how low-profile my blog is.
 While I realize blogrolls are probably more lucrative for other blogs, it still forces the question, "Why do I have a blogroll?
 Because it's definitely not for traffic, for me or them."

 That's why I put a lot of work into it, and why I encourage others to do the same.
 I give my precious set of links their own page, I alphabetize them, and I write individual annotations for each because that's how much they mean to me.
 I once said on Twitter that my blogroll page is my favorite post, and that's really quite true.
-Now, if you've read my annotations, I imagine they come off as very suck up-y and solicitous, with me making it sound like each one is the greatest thing ever.
+I imagine it seems a little overblown to a few of you, with me making it sound like each one is the greatest thing ever.
 Surprising as it may seem, however, those aren't just words.
 While I admit some of adjectives and superlatives might be a little over the top positive, I really do mean what I say.
 Of course I want to put them in the best possible light, but I don't make stuff up.
-I spend the time thinking about what I like about these blogs and how I should say it, adding them to my reading list, putting them in their proper alphabetical order, and double-checking the links because it's the amount of work I put into it that makes my blogroll meaningful.
+I spend the time thinking about what I like about these blogs and how I should say it, adding them to my reading list, putting them in the proper order, and double-checking the links because it's the amount of work I put into it that makes my blogroll meaningful.
 As I said, my blogroll is like an affirmation of respect.
 It's like a statement, saying "This is the work I'm willing to put in for you, and the reason I like you."
 My list has meaning precisely because I put work into it.

 So anyway, that's my views on the subject.
 I realize, however, that not everyone is as fervent about it as I am.
 I also recognize that such approaches become increasingly difficult as the amount of blogs on the list increases, and that other people don't put nearly as much meaning into things as myself.
 So let me ask you: what is a blogroll to you?
 Do you disagree with me and think it's just a way of increasing hits for both blogs, or do you think it carries meaning beyond that?